SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 4. Once the payment is complete a reference number (ersReference) is obtained from SEQR.
 Save the reference number for follow-ups and print the number on end user receipts.

-##### **Optional - How to remove a terminal**

-1. Create a context for terminal usage by setting the principal type to TERMINALID.
-Supply the context with password and the terminal id as you saved for further usage when the terminal was created.

-2. Call unregisterTerminal and the terminal is deleted from the SEQR system.

 ### 4. Go live!